Minocycline use while Breastfeeding

 Summary of Use during Lactation

 Many reviews state that tetracyclines are contraindicated during breastfeeding because of possible staining of infants' dental enamel or bone deposition of tetracyclines.
 However, a close examination of available literature indicates that there is not likely to be harm in short-term use of minocycline during lactation because milk levels are low and absorption by the infant is inhibited by the calcium in breastmilk.
 Short-term use of minocycline is acceptable in nursing mothers.
 As a theoretical precaution, avoid prolonged or repeat courses during nursing.
 Monitor the infant for rash and for possible effects on the gastrointestinal flora, such as diarrhea or candidiasis (thrush, diaper rash).
 Black discoloration of breastmilk has been reported with minocycline.
+Topical minocycline for acne by the mother poses no risk to the breastfed infant.

 Maternal Levels.
 After a single dose of minocycline 200 mg orally in 2 patients (time postpartum not stated), a peak milk level of 0.8 mg/L occurred at 6 hours after the dose.
 Average milk levels ranged between 0.5 and 0.8 mg/L during the 12 hours after the dose and a total of 18 mcg was excreted during this time.